What is a good source of energy?

 The advantages of a solar cooker

-- The use of solar cooker does not produce smoke due to which the environment also does not get polluted.
+- The use of a solar cooker does not produce smoke due to which the environment also does not get polluted.

 - When food is cooked in a solar cooker, it’s nutrients do not get destroyed.
 This is because, in a solar cooker, food is cooked at a comparatively lower temperature.